rm-controls/rm_controllers/rm_calibration_controllers/README.md

 #### Parameters
 * **`search_velocity`** (double)

-	The motor angular velocity of calibrating.
+	The joint angular velocity of calibrating.

 * **`threshold`** (double)

-	This is angular velocity threshold.
-When the real time angular velocity of target motor lower than threshold, and last for a while, it can be considered the state: CALIBRATED.
+	This is angular velocity `threshold`.
+When the real time angular velocity of target motor lower than threshold, and last for a while, it can switch CALIBRATED from MOVING.

 ## Bugs & Feature Requests